Category Archives: History

 This talk by Colin Audigé-Soutter, based on his MA thesis, illuminates the potential queer undercurrents pulsing through one of Celtic literature’s most enigmatic narratives.

-8pm INTERVAL Refreshments and Bar, Raffle for All Out & another opportunity to add your story to the Ceredigion Timeline
+8pm INTERVAL Refreshments and Bar, Raffle for All Out with amazing prizes, and another opportunity to add your story to the Ceredigion Timeline.

 8.30 The Ceredigion Timeline: an interactive journey

-Jane Traies will launch her lavishly illustrated new book about the lesbian arts festivals that drew crowds of thousands in the Noughties.
-She will talk about the research and the forthcoming film.
-Aberration’s own Helen Sandler, publisher of the book, will facilitate a discussion with Jane and Mid Wales locals who went to York Lesbian Arts Festival (YLAF).
+Jane Traies will launch her lavishly illustrated new book, 3000 Lesbians Go to York (Tollington, 2025) about the arts festivals that drew massive crowds in the Noughties.
+Aberration’s own Helen Sandler, publisher of the book, will introduce Jane’s talk about the legendary weekender.

 9.30 Aberration: a celebration

 FILM PREMIERE!
-Ruth, Helen and Jane of Aberration show Amy Daniel’s new short film about Aberration’s first decade, discuss why they commissioned it and invite questions and discussion.
+Ruth, Helen and Jane of Aberration will screen Amy Daniel’s new short film about Aberration’s fabulous first decade.

 The Land of Might Have Been 16/10/24